DhairyaSood/Intern_Insight/docs/README.md

 # Documentation Index

-This folder contains comprehensive documentation for the PM Intern Recommender project.
+This folder contains comprehensive documentation for the Intern Insight project.

 ## 📁 Documentation Structure